 Sometimes there may be a mistake in any order passed by the Assessing Officer.
 In such a situation, mistakes that are apparent from the record can be rectified under section 154.

 Rectification can be filed online after making a login on your income tax India e-filing account.
 For the step-by-step process, please refer above.

 Q- What is the difference between revised return and rectification return?

-Ans.
-Revised return can be filed before completion of assessment or before the end of the respective assessment year whichever is earlier.
-However, rectification can be filed after processing of return or after receiving intimation u/s 143(1).In case of filing rectification against order then it can be filed upto 4 years from the end of the financial year in which order sought to be amended was passed.
+Revised returns can be filed before the completion of the assessment or before the end of the respective assessment year, whichever is earlier.
+However, rectification can be filed after processing the return or after receiving intimation u/s 143(1).
+It can be filed upto 4 years from the end of the financial year in which the order sought to be amended was passed.

 Q- Can appeal be filed against intimation u/s 143 (1)?

 Yes, an appeal can be filed against the intimation u/s 143 (1) before the CIT(A).

 Q- Is the Latest communication reference number required for submitting rectification u/s 154?

 There is no requirement to quote the communication reference number for submitting a rectification request u/s 154 online as per the new changes, as the latest communication reference number auto-populates.